I just returned from the 2015 National Council of English Teacher Annual Conference in Minneapolis.

 On Friday morning, I was up bright and early.
 I actually travelled to Minneapolis a day earlier than I needed to for one reason only: Alison Bechdel was the Friday general session speaker!!!
 You may know her from her long standing comic Dykes to Watch Out For, or her more recent graphic-novel-turned-musical triumph, Fun Home.
 I know her best from Fun Home, which has been a source of inspiration for my own impending LGBT YA graphic novel, Flamer (which will be finished…some day).
 It was a privilege to hear her speak, and a milestone to have a radical LGBT author on the stage at NCTE.

-“I write to figure out stuff that’s bother me.” -Alison Bechdel
+“I write to figure out stuff that’s bothering me.” -Alison Bechdel

 The sad part of all of this is that I missed Alison’s book signing.
 But.
 There was good reason, dear readers.
 Because.
 Mr. Schu and Colby Sharp were moderating a Newberry panel immediately after the general session, featuring Rebecca Stead, Thanhha Lai, Laura Amy Schlitz, Katherine Applegate (gaaah!), and Kate DiCamillo.
 Kate.
 Di.
 Camillo.
 One of my favorite authors ever.
 I honestly did not know this panel was happening until the day before, and honestly, I screamed out loud in my hotel room when I saw it on the schedule.